Margaret Atwood, Salman Rushdie Headline 2019 Booker Prize Shortlist

 "There is a strange pleasure in knowing the secret of the publishing juggernaut that is The Testaments, and an exquisite agony in being unable to share it yet," he said.
 "So this: it's a savage and beautiful novel that speaks to us today with conviction and power."
 The novel will be published Sept.
 10.

-Rushdie's Quichotte, like Atwood's latest book, represents something of a return to familiar characters — though unlike The Testaments, Quichotte re-imagines a story by another author that dates back about four centuries, Miguel de Cervantes' Don Quixote.
+Rushdie's Quichotte, like Atwood's latest book, represents something of a return to familiar characters — though unlike The Testaments, Quichotte reimagines a story by another author that dates back about four centuries, Miguel de Cervantes' Don Quixote.

 And that took gumption, according to Florence.

-Note: A previous version of this story misspelled author Elif Shafak's last name as Safak.